chinmay4o/Expense-tracker-app/README.md

 # Expense Tracker App
-This app is built with react where user can add expenses that user made on a particular date\
+Built with Reactjs where user can add expenses that user made on a particular date\
 User also Gets to filter through the years and can see Interactive charts of the expenses user made

 ## Live link